 Once these aspects were in place, we launched the delivery services in September 2017.

 An interesting decision we made when we started was registering the brand as a trusted brand under “One Cow One Family Foundation” rather than a commercial brand.
-A fundamental part of the foundation is that for litre of DearCows milk sold, Re.
+A fundamental part of the foundation is that for a liter of DearCows milk sold, Re.
 1 goes towards the foundation.

 Growing the business & challenges faced

-Having a daily delivery model means the challenges are unlimited.
+Having a daily delivery model means the challenges are endless.

 As our operations grew, the payment model of “payment after delivery” resulted in us drowning with payment follow-ups.

 It started feeling like we were a recovery business and not in the business of selling and distributing milk.
 This made us revisit our business model to ensure a better structure for efficient cash flow.